entigolabs/infralib-lab/quickstart/4/readme.txt

-#Infralib - Lab 5: Delete created resources
+#Infralib - Delete created resources

 Delete all the AWS resources created and uninstall the Infralib Agent.